Manglaur: History

-Most of the time Manglaur was independent and it saw many rises and falls but for a short while during British rule, it become a far-east region of Punjab but was then later given to the United Provinces of British India.
-One time also came when it was declared a district but British rule took back its status of district and converted it back into a tehsil and later on the state of tehsil was also taken back and made Roorkee the tehsil.
+Most of the time, Manglaur was independent and experienced many ups and downs.
+For a short while during British rule, it became a far-east region of Punjab, but it was later given to the United Provinces of British India.
+There was also a time when it was declared a district, but British rule restored its status as a district and converted it back into a tehsil; later, the tehsil status was revoked, and Roorkee was made the tehsil.

 Manglaur is listed in the Ain-i-Akbari as a pargana under the sarkar of Saharanpur, producing a revenue of 2,350,311 dams for the imperial treasury and supplying a force of 300 infantry and 40 cavalry.
 Its brick fort is also mentioned.

-The building which was the offices of tehsil at that time was converted into 'Middle Oriental School’.
-This building had been famous by name of middle school after independence.
+The building, which served as the tehsil's offices at the time, was converted into the Middle Oriental School.
+This building became known as "Middle School" after independence.

-At present there is a Masjid nearby this school which is known as "tehseel wali masjid".
-And where was the main center of rule it is known as the name of Quila.
-Which is surrounded by roads and markets.
-After seeing this structure it can be said there was a trench around this quila by four sides for enemies.
-So that enemies could not reach inside Quila.
+There is a mosque near this school, which is known as "Tehseel Wali Masjid", and the place where the main center of rule was located is known by the name Quila.
+Roads and markets surround it.
+After seeing this structure, it can be said that there was a trench around this Quila on four sides to defend against enemies and prevent them from reaching inside.

-Presently the Fort is converted into Mohalla Quila which is surrounded by following roads, Nagar Palika Chowk to Sarrafa Bazar road, Main Market to Haidri Chowk road, then mohalla malakpura to Nagar Palika Parishad road.
+Presently, the fort is converted into Mohalla Quila, which is surrounded by the following roads: Nagar Palika Chowk-Sarrafa Bazar road, Main Market-Haidri Chowk road, and Mohalla Malakpura to Nagar Palika Parishad Road.

-At that time there was very less population outside town which is known as by the name of different Mohallas.
-These Mohallas have old buildings present still today.
-As Mohalla Lal Bag (Lal Bara), Jain Gali, kathaira have some old building which are witness of it historical.
+At that time, there was little population outside the town, which was divided into different Mohallas.
+These Mohallas still have old buildings.
+Mohalla Lal Bag (Lal Bara), Jain Gali, and Kathaira have some old buildings that bear witness to their history.